I want to allow a secondary AWS account to push or pull images in my Amazon Elastic Container Registry (Amazon ECR) image repositories.

 }

-7. In the task definition, set the image that you want to use with Amazon ECS.
-Your image is hosted in the primary account's Amazon ECR repository.
+- If you use Amazon ECS to run the container in the secondary account, then set the image that you want to use with Amazon ECS.
+The primary account's Amazon ECR repository hosts the image.

 Generate a temporary Docker authentication token

-Note: The account that gets the token must have the relevant AWS Identify and Access Management (IAM) API permissions to modify the repository.
-For examples, see AWS managed policies for Amazon Elastic Container Registry.
+Note: The account that gets the token must have the required AWS Identify and Access Management (IAM) API permissions to modify the repository.
+For examples, see AWS managed policies for Amazon ECR.
 To troubleshoot issues with Docker, turn on debug mode on your Docker daemon.

 Complete the following steps:

-1. To generate a Docker authentication token for an account that pushes and pulls images outside of Amazon ECS, run the get-login-password command:
+To generate a Docker authentication token for an account that pushes and pulls images outside of Amazon ECS, run the following get-login-password AWS CLI command:

 aws ecr get-login-password --region ap-south-1 | docker login --username AWS --password-stdin 123456789012.dkr.ecr.ap-south-1.amazonaws.com